puppylinux-woof-CE/awesome-puppy-linux/why-puppy-linux-is-awesome.md

 Puppy runs super fast - the programs included in Puppy Linux are chosen for their speed and small size, as well as being useful and user-friendly.

+Puppy runs your programs in RAM, and minimises hard disk usage as much as possible.
+It can even be setup to run the whole operating system in RAM so it's even faster (at the cost of slightly slower boot times).

+With Puppy Linux, even old PCs will run fast.

 ## Puppy is simple